andrebask/thesis/10 - chapter5.md

     }
 ```

-The `Continuation` object also contains the method to resume the continuation. `reloadFrames` Iterates over the list of frames in reverse order to re-establish the saved continuation reconstructing the stack.
+The `Continuation` object also contains the method to resume the continuation. `reloadFrames` iterates over the list of frames in reverse order to re-establish the saved continuation reconstructing the stack.
 The topmost frame gets the restart value passed into it.

 ```java
     Object resume(final Object restartValue) throws Throwable {